isevirtus/graph_validation/README.md

 - `src/`: Python scripts for compatibility score calculation, regression fitting, graph generation, and transformation of data.
 - `data/`: Input/output files used in the validation process.
-- `excel_decalibration.xlsx`: Master spreadsheet containing expert inputs, heatmaps, probabilistic distributions, PC calculations, and the FS regression summary.
+- `expert_calibration_data`: Master spreadsheet containing expert inputs, heatmaps, probabilistic distributions, PC calculations, and the FS regression summary.
 - `PC_levels_Definitions.pdf`: Expert-validated definitions and qualitative criteria for each PC label (e.g., PC_VL, PC_H), with examples and rationale.

 ---